Roland Young: Artwork

 As a visual artist, Young drew caricatures of notables, some of which appeared in Life magazine in the early 1920s.
 In 1925, a collection was published in the form of a limited-edition book, Actors and Others.

+A similar volume, Not For Children, was issued in 1930.

 Later life and career

 He continued working steadily through the 1940s, playing small roles opposite some of Hollywood's leading actresses, such as Joan Crawford, Marlene Dietrich, Paulette Goddard and Greta Garbo in her final film, Two-Faced Woman (1941).
 In 1945, he began his own radio show and appeared in the film adaption of Agatha Christie's And Then There Were None.
 By the end of the decade his film career had declined, and his final films, including The Great Lover (1949), in which he played a murderer opposite Bob Hope, and Fred Astaire's Let's Dance (1950), were not successful.

 In the 1950s, Young appeared on several episodic television series, including Lux Video Theatre, Studio One, Pulitzer Prize Playhouse and The Chevrolet Tele-Theatre.